jorinvo/me/content/post/debug-with-docker-and-boom.md

 ---
 date: 2015-07-13T00:00:00Z
-description: |
-  Docker and Boom helped me to emulate production conditions and track down a tricky bug.
 title: Debug With Docker and Boom
 ---

+Docker and Boom helped me to emulate production conditions and track down a tricky bug.<!--more-->

 I implemented a new feature for an application we use for analytics data collection.
 The feature changed quite a lot of the Node.js application and also added Redis as dependency.